elcolin/git_tips/CPP.md

         virtual void pureVirtualFunction() = 0; // Pure virtual function
     };
 Which means that AbstractClass cannot exist by itself, it needs to be inherited in a derived class that will define pureVirtualFunction().

+## Inheritance
+Inheritance allows a class to have a parent class.
+It will inherit all attributes from that said class.
+Functions defined with the virtual keyword can be overriden and pure virtual function need to be implemented.

+    class ConcreteClass : public AbstractClass {
+    public:
+        void pureVirtualFunction() override {
+            // Provide an implementation for the pure virtual function }
+    };